 Where to Drop Freight

 We ask you to bring your gear up to the Cub Creek Parking Lot.
 One of the snow machine drivers will be waiting for you, or there will be a sign indicating where to put your gear if the driver is already out on a haul.
 We ask that you have your gear there no later than 10:00 am.
 If you are going up from another access point of the Rendezvous Trail System and want a freight haul, this will have to be set up in advance.
 If you would like to schedule a later time for freight hauling or are running late, please call so we can plan accordingly.
-800-257-2452 or 509-996-8100.
+509-996-8100.

 The Methow Valley Nordic ski trails and Huts offer a unique opportunity for humans to cross-country ski on groomed trails with their dogs.
 Of the 200K of ski trail in the Valley, over 50K are open to dogs, and most of those kilometers are found in the Rendezvous.
 Dogs are permitted at Heifer, Grizzly and Rendezvous Huts (with an exclusive use reservation), and we even supply a cozy dog bed!
 See trail maps for details on where dogs are permitted on-trail.

 The Rendezvous' groomed tracks -- and all machined ski trails in the Methow Valley -- are maintained by Methow Trails.
 Methow Trails is a private non-profit organization dedicated to developing and promoting cross country skiing and other environmentally sound trail recreation in the Methow Valley.
 Methow Trail passes are required for every day you ski the Valley's machine groomed tracks -- including the Rendezvous'.
 Single, three day and season passes are available.
 Please respect Methow Trails rules of trail courtesy, skiing safety, and trail closures.